codemagic-ci-cd/codemagic-docs/content/integrations/browserstack-integration.md

 weight: 5
 ---

-**BrowserStack** is a cloud web and mobile testing platform that provides the ability to test websites and mobile applications across on-demand browsers, operating systems and real mobile devices.BrowserStack can be used as part of CI/CD pipeline and test applications.
+**BrowserStack** is a cloud-based mobile testing platform that provides the ability to test your applications on real mobile devices.
+BrowserStack can be used as part of your Codemagic CI/CD pipeline to test your applications.

 ## Create a BrowserStack account: